 Our Taiwan operating company has benefited from tax incentives provided by the Taiwanese government.
 For example, under the Statute for Upgrading Industries of Taiwan, we were granted tax credits by the Taiwan Ministry of Finance for qualifying research and development costs and in qualifying employee training expenses.
 In addition, Taiwan law offers preferential tax treatments to industries that are encouraged by the government.
 In 2010, "Statute for Industries Innovation" was passed to replace the "Statute for Upgrading Industries" in tax incentives.
 However, we are still eligible to use certain previously granted exemptions.
-See "Operating and Financial Review and Prospects - Principal Factors Affecting Our Results of Operations - Provision for income taxes" and Note 15 to our consolidated financial statements for a more detailed description of our ability to enjoy these preferential tax treatments.
+See "Operating and Financial Review and Prospects - Principal Factors Affecting Our Results of Operations - Provision for income taxes" and Note 16 to our consolidated financial statements for a more detailed description of our ability to enjoy these preferential tax treatments.
 If any of our tax credits or our ability to take advantage of these preferential tax treatments are curtailed or eliminated, our net income may decrease materially.
 The last tax credit granted to us by the Taiwanese government expired at the end of 2016.

 The South Korean government provides a variety of tax incentives designed to promote designated industries such as the technology industry.
 We, like many Korean technology companies, have benefited from certain tax incentives, including tax credits for applicable research and development expenses and for investments made to improve business productivity.
 If these and other tax incentives are curtailed or eliminated, our net income may decrease materially.
+In March, 2019, we announced that we had entered into an agreement to sell our interest in FCI to Dialog Semiconductor.
+See "Item 8.
+Recent Developments".